piyushdua50/large_file_processor/README.md

 # Large file processor
 Aim is to build a system which is able to handle long running processes in a distributed fashion.
-We need to be able to import products from a CSV file and into a database.
+It imports products from a CSV file and load it into a database.
 There are half a million product details to be imported into the database.

 **Technology-** Python3 and MySQL